ManticoreGamesInc/platform-documentation/src/references/mobile_device_preview.md

 ### Device Preview Menu

 The **Device Preview** menu will allow creators to enable and disabled device preview in preview and edit modes, along with other options to customize the preview display.
+This allows creators to quickly iterate on UI and games systems that rely on camera view and screen dimensions.

+During preview mode, mouse, keyboard, touch, and controller input will change based on the preview mode chosen.

+!!! warning "Multiplayer Preview Mode & Portait Mode"
+    The device preview only works in editor and local preview mode.
+Multiplayer preview mode is currently not supported.

+    Only landscape mode is supported for now.

 ![!Device Preview Options](../img/MobileDevicePreview/options.png){: .center loading="lazy" }

 #### Device frame

 When enabling the **Device Frame** option, the preview area will disable the device frame.
-In addition to simulating the dimensions of mobile devices, it will also reflect the notch on the display.
+In addition to simulating the dimensions of mobile devices, it will also reflect the notch on the display if supported by the device selected.

 ![Device Frame](../img/MobileDevicePreview/withframe.png)
 ![Device Frame](../img/MobileDevicePreview/noframe.png)